 LOC

-L. Cros C. Dumez-Viou B. Godard G. Greblo A. Gusdorf I. Hothi M. Langer A. Loh A. Marchal M-A Miville-Deschênes Y. Saghi B. Semelin P. Zarka
+A. Bracco C. Dumez-Viou B. Godard G. Greblo A. Gusdorf I. Hothi M. Langer A. Loh A. Marchal M-A Miville-Deschênes B. Poux Y. Saghi B. Semelin L. Tardieux P. Zarka